ryouze/py-template/README.md

 ## Usage

 > [!IMPORTANT]
-> You must activate the virtual environment (`poetry shell` or `source .env/bin/activate`) every time you open a new terminal.
+> You must activate the virtual environment (`eval $(poetry env activate)` or `source .env/bin/activate`) every time you open a new terminal.
 Most IDEs can activate the venv automatically (VSCode: `python.terminal.activateEnvInCurrentTerminal`).

 To run the program, use the following command: